Sonat-Consulting/spacehex-clients/README.md

 ### Segment collision
 The line segments shown in green should not be crossed.
 If two subsequent positions of your craft passes through a line segment, your craft has crashed.

+The green lines that fade into the background are only for visual effect.

 ![Image](collision.png)